The Riders

 The Riders (1994) is a novel by Australian author Tim Winton published in 1994.
 It was shortlisted for the Booker Prize in 1995.
-Winton has won several literary awards.

 Plot summary

-The Riders tells the story of an Australian man, Fred Scully, and his 7-year-old daughter Billie.
+The Riders tells the story of an Australian man, Fred Scully, and his seven-year-old daughter Billie.
 Scully, as he is known, and his wife, Jennifer, have planned to move from Australia to a cottage they have purchased in Ireland.
 His wife and daughter are due to arrive in Ireland, but at the airport only Billie arrives, traumatised and unable to tell her father what has happened or why her mother put her on the plane alone.
 The story follows Scully and Billie as they travel around Europe retracing the steps of their previous travel, trying to find Jennifer and work out why she left them.

+The novel is set in December 1987.
+It refers to some events that actually occurred in Australia in that month: the resignation of the longest-serving premier of Queensland, Sir Joh Bjelke-Petersen (1 December), and the Queen Street massacre (8 December).

 Themes

 Iain Grandage, who wrote the music for adaptation of The Riders as an opera, described the novel as follows: "At its heart, The Riders is about the nature of love.
 It deals with questions of how well we can truly know someone; how well we can truly know ourselves."